Create a Survey in less than 60 seconds!

 (b) AR technical support

-AR-based visual support eliminates the long duration technical support calls between the customer and agent.
+AR-based visual support eliminates the long-duration technical support calls between the customer and agent.
 It is beneficial for both the agents and customers.
 On having a technical issue, the buyer can contact the technical team and explain the problem by simply holding the smartphone.
 This enables the agents to access all the product details and immediately provide a solution.

 (c) AR user manuals

 Say goodbye to the days when the purchase of electronics or white goods or vehicles brought along the book of the user manual.
-No one wants to waste time flipping the pages of 5 font size text.
+No one wants to waste time flipping the pages of 5 font-size text.
 Use AR-enabled manuals, which provide a more personalized feel to the buyers.

 Augmented reality statistics that redefine the online retail business

-(a) 71 percent of the consumers shop more when they can have an AR experience for the product
+(a) 71 percent of consumers shop more when they can have an AR experience for the product

 Augmented reality provides a fresh look and virtual feel to the consumers for the products and services.
 This, in a way, upgrades the buyer’s confidence in making buying decisions and improves customer experience and customer satisfaction.

-(d) 40% of consumers are ready to pay an extra price for AR configured and customizable products
+(d) 40% of consumers are ready to pay an extra price for AR-configured and customizable products

 AR compensates for the touch-and-feel experience offline shopping offers to customers.
 It elevates the shopping experience one step further by providing the actual feel of the virtual product in their personal space.

-(e) 100M consumers made use of AR to shop in 2020.
+(e) 1.4 billion consumers made use of AR to shop in 2023

-(f) 32% of consumers use augmented reality while shopping.
+(f) 32% of consumers use augmented reality while shopping

-(g) 83.1M of US consumers used AR monthly in 2020.
+(g) 90M of US consumers used AR monthly in 2023

-(i) 70% of consumers belonging to the age group of 16 to 44 years old are aware of AR
+(h) 70% of consumers belonging to the age group of 16 to 44 years old are aware of AR

-(j) AR improves the conversion rate by 40%
+(i) AR improves the conversion rate by 40%

 As discussed above, AR does enhance the customer experience to a great extent at each point of contact.
 Therefore, it improves the overall conversion rate of prospects into buyers by 40 percent.